 Before the candy companies took over Halloween, people would often make their own Halloween treats to hand out to trick or treaters.
 While this isn’t necessarily a smart thing to do nowadays because of old urban legends and fears of poisoned apples, make your own Halloween candy with the kids and give out the candy to your family and friends this year for a special treat.

-The perfect time to smudge your home is in the Fall.
-Open the windows and let that crisp Autumn air fill the house as you light a smudge bundle and chase away the negative nasties.
+The perfect time to smoke-cleanse your home is in the Fall.
+Open the windows and let that crisp Autumn air fill the house as you light an herb bundle and chase away the negative nasties.

 Along the same lines as visiting a haunted house, go above and beyond and pay for a haunted walking ghost tour.
 No matter where you live in the United States (and other places in the world), there’s usually at least one local haunted tour to partake in this Halloween season.
 I shouldn’t have to tell you, the veil is thin so contact with the otherworld is inevitable!